 How Time Flies

 I still remember the excitement of creating and launching the first ADCook.com website.
 In retrospect, by today’s standards, it was, well… pretty funky.
-I can laugh now because back then we were all shooting from the hip, and just making it up as we went along.
+I can laugh now because back then, we were all shooting from the hip and just making it up as we went along.
 There was no WordPress or Webflow, no plugins, or “mobile-friendly” versions.
 In many ways, it was simpler because there was no limitation except what you imagined.
 Anything was possible (except it really wasn’t).
-The internet was brand new and many websites we take for granted today, like Google, Facebook, and YouTube didn’t even exist yet.
+The internet was brand new, and many websites we take for granted today, like Google, Facebook, and YouTube, didn’t even exist yet.
 In many ways, we were Internet pioneers, boldly going where no code had before.
-Software choices were limited, computers were slow and internet speeds were ridiculously clunky at best.
-Images had to be as small as possible and saved as interlaced graphics so it loaded over 2,3, or 4 passes (yawn).
-But didn’t stop us.
+Software choices were limited, computers were slow, and internet speeds were ridiculously clunky at best.
+Images had to be as small as possible and saved as interlaced graphics, so it loaded over 2, 3, or 4 passes (yawn).
+But it didn’t stop us.
 We trekked on.